 Eczema is a skin condition that can result is severe discomfort, disruption of sleep, anxiety and depression, and skin infections.
 In fact, according to the Mayo Clinic, the majority of people who have eczema also have Staphylococcus aureus bacteria on their skin.

 If an infection does occur, following natural impetigo treatments can help to prevent spreading the infection to others and speed healing.

-Eczema may make people more prone to heart disease and stroke research highlighted by Harvard Medical School found.
-The study found that people with eczema smoke and drink more, and are less likely to exercise than those without eczema.
-All three of these factors are considered risk factors for heart disease and other chronic conditions.
-(14)
+Eczema may make people more prone to heart disease and stroke, research highlighted by Harvard Medical School found.
+The study found that people with eczema smoke and drink more and are less likely to exercise than those without eczema.
+All three of these are considered risk factors for heart disease and other chronic conditions.

-Anxiety, depression and poor sleep quality are real concerns for children and adults alike during an eczema flare.
-Using essential oils for eczema by diffusing or adding to lotions or creams, may help relieve the emotional toll this condition has on those it affects.
+Anxiety, depression and poor sleep quality are real concerns for children and adults alike during a flare.
+Using essential oils for eczema by diffusing or adding to lotions or creams may help relieve the emotional toll this condition has on those it affects.

 Children are particularly prone to ridicule at school during an outbreak, especially with eczema on the face.
-It is not uncommon for children with eczema to withdraw from their social circle and become isolated.
+It is not uncommon for children with eczema to withdraw from their social circles and become isolated.
 Be sure to provide plenty of understanding and support.

 If you’re struggling with eczema or another skin condition, you can visit a dermatologist for further help.

 - There are seven skin conditions that fall under the eczema heading, including contact dermatitis, dyshidrotic eczema, hand eczema, neurodermatitis, nummular eczema, eczema stasis dermatitis and the most common offender, atopic dermatitis.

-- Eczema patches can appear anywhere, but in children it typically develops first on the cheeks, chin and scalp.
+- Eczema can appear anywhere, but in children it typically develops first on the cheeks, chin and scalp.